SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I once judged a debate tournament for school kids, and my chair was Yash Alva from RCL.
 The PM, a 9th grader, spoke for 4 minutes, and then her teammate kept whispering to her to help her with her speech.
 I was indignant that Yash wasn't doing anything and believed he was a dumb chair.
 However, after the debate, he explained to me, "These are school kids.
 The PM was already nervous, and if I shut her teammate up, she would feel more nervous and alone.
 I want to keep these school kids interested in debate.
 Scolding them would just traumatize them.
 The important thing is to keep them moving forward in debate."
 I was in awe.
 For a moment my eyes rolled back into my head, and I tapped into the far-sighted vision Yash possessed.
 I saw that it was worth bending the rules sometimes to keep people winning in the infinite game.

-Some places I find worthy of bending the rules are:
+Some moments I find worthy of bending the rules are:

 1. Explaining the 3 motions.
 Teams are clueless about a lot of debate words.
 Giving them extra information, even if it feels like the beginning of a case, helps alleviate how lost they feel.
 2. Keeping motion ranking even if it's a half BP.
 Motion ranking is quite useful because it gives people the illusion of agency.
 If a debate turns out difficult, they still 'chose' it themselves, so they don't feel like they were doomed from the start with just one motion.